 - Melted Butter or Vegan Butter.
 I like the flavor of melted butter or vegan butter best in my pancakes, but you can substitute avocado oil or melted coconut oil if that’s easier for you.

 - An Egg.
 For binding and some puff.
 If you need an egg-free option, you can experiment with powdered egg substitutes or a flax egg, or give these gluten-free vegan pancakes a try!

 - A Little Vanilla.
 Adding a kiss of vanilla makes these blueberry pancakes taste like a dream!

 - Gluten-Free Measure-For-Measure Flour.
 We highly recommend King Arthur Baking Measure-for-Measure Flour for gluten-free blueberry pancakes.
 It’s got just the right blend of whole grains & starches to give our pancakes their signature light texture without any strange aftertaste.
 (Bob’s Red Mill Gluten-Free 1:1 Flour is our other favorite.
-Using other flours may yield different results.)
+Using another gluten-free flour blend may yield different results.)

 - A Little Sugar.
 I typically don’t use white sugar, but these gluten-free blueberry pancakes are best when you use the white stuff!
 It helps the outsides get caramelized and golden, and keeps the color lovely and light.
 Prefer a natural sweetener?
 Swap the white sugar for coconut sugar or use maple syrup and add it to the wet ingredients.

 - Baking Powder & Baking Soda.
 For some serious puff, I use a mix of baking powder and baking soda.
 The baking soda offsets the acidity of the vinegar, and just like an elementary science fair volcano, that baking soda + vinegar reaction makes for lots of bubbles and gives your pancakes SUCH a light texture!